 Minnesota has a Democratic governor, a State House majority committed to improving lives that lost five seats in 2020, and a rightwing Senate where we only need three seats for a new majority.
 In what would be The States Project’s first election in Minnesota, there’s an opportunity to flip a chamber, but we also need to avoid losing the state altogether by keeping control of the House in the 2022 midterms.

-If Roe v.
-Wade is overturned in the Supreme Court this year, a number of states around Minnesota could outlaw abortion immediately.
-This means that women from bordering states like Iowa, North Dakota, and South Dakota would need to travel to Minnesota to have an abortion.
+When Roe v.
+Wade was overturned in the Supreme Court this summer, a number of states around Minnesota immediately outlawed or attempted to outlaw abortion.
+This means that patients from bordering states like North Dakota, South Dakota, and Iowa would need to travel to Minnesota for access to safe, legal abortion.

 It also means that overturning abortion in the state could become a priority for Minnesota’s rightwing, which championed a range of other radical policies in 2021 like: